daau/nestjs-reactjs-boilerplate/README.md

    npm install
    ```

-3. Create and run migrations:
+3. Create and run migrations (assuming you have a PostgreSQL database running):

    ```bash
    npm run migration:create